GraphQL: The Hidden Benefits

 It also did highlight some interesting discrepancies between the “advertised benefits” of GraphQL and some of the actual “real-life” benefits that people and teams actually experience.

-This post is an overview of some unspoken yet real advantages of using the new query language based on our own team’s experience and the experience of dozens of interviewees!
+This article provides an overview of the “less obvious” — yet highly impactful — advantages of using the new query language based on our own team’s experience and the experience of dozens of interviewees.

-Developers who vaguely heard about GraphQL usually share the same typical opinion.
+In the majority of cases, developers who heard about GraphQL before usually share the same typical understanding.

 ✅ This answer is correct.
 Receiving cleaner responses is even one of the main points advertised on the GraphQL website (“Ask for what you need, get exactly that”).

-Reducing the bandwidth usage is also true to some extent, especially if using GraphQL can transform what would be 10 different requests into a single one at the start of your application.
-But arguably, it has a smaller impact overall.
+✅ Reducing bandwidth usage is also true to some extent, especially if using GraphQL can transform what would otherwise be 10 different requests into a single one at the start of your application.
+(With or without the use the query batching and HTTP batching)

-Typically, a steep learning curve is not considered a “pro”.
+Generally, a steep learning curve is not considered an advantage.
 It would more likely be a “con”.

 - ✨ It creates excitement.
 Learning something new is at its core what motivates every engineer.
 And GraphQL definitely is a new exciting thing to learn.
-Surely sometimes it causes some headaches, but undeniably generates a lot of excitement.
+Surely sometimes it causes some headaches at the beginning, but undeniably generates a lot of excitement.

 Speaking of good practices, GraphQL specifications are documented here: https://spec.graphql.org/.

 That’s it: 📚 a clearly defined reference of what a proper implementation should look like.